gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terraform-code-dry.md

 *(Note: the double slash (`//`) here too is intentional and required.
 Terragrunt downloads all the code in the folder before the double-slash into the temporary folder so that relative paths between modules work correctly.
 Terraform may display a "Terraform initialized in an empty directory" warning, but you can safely ignore it.)*

+### Working with lock files

+Terraform 0.14 introduced lock files.
+These should mostly "just work" with Terragrunt version v0.27.0 and above: that is, the lock file (`.terraform.lock.hcl`) will be generated next to your `terragrunt.hcl`, and you should check it into version control.
+See the [Lock File Handling docs]({{site.baseurl}}/docs/features/lock-file-handling/) for more details.

 ### Important gotcha: Terragrunt caching

 The first time you set the `source` parameter to a remote URL, Terragrunt will download the code from that URL into a tmp folder.
 It will *NOT* download it again afterwords unless you change that URL.
 That’s because downloading code—and more importantly, reinitializing remote state, redownloading provider plugins, and redownloading modules—can take a long time.
 To avoid adding 10-90 seconds of overhead to every Terragrunt command, Terragrunt assumes all remote URLs are immutable, and only downloads them once.